FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 <iframe height='268' scrolling='no' src='//codepen.io/redacademy/embed/mJwRxG/?height=268&theme-id=0&default-tab=css' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/redacademy/pen/mJwRxG/'>mJwRxG</a> by RED Academy (<a href='http://codepen.io/redacademy'>@redacademy</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

 ---

+# Mini-Exercise

+Now that you've tried out CSS positioning using `relative`, `absolute`, and `fixed`, determine what type of positioning you'll need to use on the Project 1 `header` element.

+Implement it now!

+---
 template: inverse